williampious/faas/src/README.md

       // Only the farm owner or an admin can update or delete the farm. allow update, delete: if request.auth != null && (resource.data.ownerId == request.auth.uid || isUserAdmin());
     }

+    // --- MULTI-TENANT RULES (NEW) ---
+    // The 'tenants' collection will eventually replace the 'farms' collection. match /tenants/{tenantId} {
+      // Allow read/write access to the tenant document if the user is part of that tenant. allow read, write: if isFarmMember(tenantId);

+      // --- Nested Subcollections ---
+      // This rule structure is more secure and scalable.

+      // Plot/Field Management (Migrated)
+      match /plots/{plotId} {
+        allow read, create, update, delete: if isFarmMember(tenantId);
+      }
+    }

     // --- SPECIALIZED RULES ---